MapsPeople/docs/src/android/v3/getting-started/search.md

 To be able to search we will use a text input field where a user can write what they want to search for.
 This is placed at the top of the MapsActivity

-We then add an `EditorActionListener` and a `OnClickListener` to our text input field and our search button in the `onCreate` of `MapsActivity`.
-To call our search method with the text in the search input field.
+To call our search method with the text in the search input field, we then add an `EditorActionListener` and a `OnClickListener` to the text input field and the search button in the `onCreate` of `MapsActivity`.
 Find the full `onCreate` example here: [MapsActivity.java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/blob/master/app/src/main/java/com/example/mapsindoorsgettingstarted/MapsActivity.java#L53-L117) or [MapsActivity.kt](https://github.com/MapsIndoors/MapsIndoors-Getting-started-android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/MapsActivity.kt#L42-L106)

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>